MichaelDWang/article-resources/README.md

 # wang2021measuring

-This file provides relevant resources linked to our working paper "Measuring political and economic uncertainty: a supervised computational linguistic approach".
+This file provides relevant resources to our working paper "Measuring political and economic uncertainty: a supervised computational linguistic approach".
 We appreciate your citation if our resources are helpful for your researches.